 Foundation Center: The Foundation Center features news, analysis, research, and commentary on the philanthropic sector, including a knowledge bank about grantmakers and their grants.

 Guidestar: Guidestar is an organization that collects, organizes, and presents a range of information about every single IRS-registered nonprofit organization.
 This often includes mission, programs, finances, transparency, and governance.

 Philanthropy University: Philanthropy University offers free online courses on non-profit strategy, fundraising, organizational capacity, and leadership.
 They are housed at the Haas School of Business at the University of California – Berkley.

 Risk Management and Disaster Response

-Disaster Philanthropy Playbook: The Playbook is a collection of strategies, stories and resources compiled from submissions from grantmakers, in order to advance understanding of how the philanthropic sector can implement preparedness practices for or respond to a disaster striking within their communities.
+Disaster Philanthropy Playbook: The Playbook is a collection of strategies, stories and resources compiled from submissions from grantmakers in order to advance an understanding of how the philanthropic sector can implement preparedness practices for or respond to a disaster striking within their communities.

 Risk Management: This infographic from The Foundation Center features the 11 questions non-profits should ask to assess their risk management practices.

 A Call for Non-Profit Risk Management: This article from the Stanford Social Innovation Review looks at when organizations should adopt a risk management program and how they can begin.